 After completing your fellowship, you will take another exam.
 Passing it gives you a certification so you can work as a specialist.
-Your success as a specialist largely depends on the quality of the training you received during residency as well as your choice of training institution (hospital) for your fellowship.
+Your success as a specialist largely depends on the quality of the training you received during residency and your choice of training institution (hospital) for your fellowship.

 Specialists who have completed their residency training and have been qualified in their chosen field of specialization can now fill one of the various lucrative positions offered by both private and public institutions.

-A specialist surgeon, for example, can earn over Php 100,000 from one operation alone in his private practice and earn additional income as a consultant in a training hospital.
+A specialist surgeon, for example, can earn over ₱100,000 from one operation alone in his private practice and earn additional income as a consultant in a training hospital.

 Specialists can work in a specialized private clinic, private hospital, or a government hospital.
 They may also land an administrative position in the Department of Health (DOH) and other similar government agencies.